zongzhenyang/CABS/src/mistral_leaderboard_experiments/README.md

     --n 64 \
     --m 256 \
     --pruning_method "nm" \
-    --sparsity_level 0.75 \
     --save_directory1 /path/to/save/pruned_vector_wildmarcoroni \
     --save_directory2 /path/to/save/pruned_vector_westseverus
 ```

 ### 3. Model Merging and Evaluation

-Finally, merge the pruned task vectors with the base model and evaluate them using the provided recipes for MergeKit and LM-Harness-Evaluation.
+Finally, merge the pruned task vectors with the base model and evaluate them using the provided recipes for MergeKit and then evaluate the merged model using lm-evaluation-harness.

 - **MergeKit Recipe**: Use MergeKit to merge the pruned vectors.

 Run MergeKit with the following command:
 ```
-mergekit-yaml /path/to/recipes/recipe.yml /path/to/save/models/model_name/
+mergekit-yaml /src/mistrial_leaderboard_experiments/recipes/recipe.yml /path/to/save/models/model_name/
 ```

 - **LM-Evaluation-Harness**: Use LM-Evaluation-Harness to evaluate the merged model on the specified tasks.